-6.3.2.3.2- BH Alcohol Use Disorder 6.3.2.3.3- BH 6.3.2.4- BH Peer Support Provided for: Mental Health Substance Use Disorder Peer Support Services (PSS) PSS provides structured, scheduled services that promote recovery, self-determination, self-advocacy, engagement in self-care and wellness and enhancement of community-living skills of beneficiaries.
-PSS services are directly provided by Certified Peer Support Specialists (CPSS) who have self-identified as a person(s) in recovery from a mental health or substance use-disorder.
-NCHC shall cover Peer Support Services for an eligible beneficiary who is 18 years of age-until he or she reaches his or her 19th birthday.
+6.3.2.3.2- BH 🗌 Alcohol Use Disorder 6.3.2.3.3- BH 🗌 Other 6.3.2.4- BHPeer SupportProvided for:Mental HealthSubstance Use Disorder Peer Support Services (PSS) PSS provides structured, scheduled services that promote recovery, self- determination, self-advocacy, engagement in self-care and wellness and enhancement of community- living skills of beneficiaries.
+PSS services are directly provided by Certified Peer Support Specialists- (CPSS) who have self-identified as a person(s) in recovery from a mental health or substance use- disorder.
+NCHC shall cover Peer Support Services for an eligible beneficiary who is 18 years of age- until he or she reaches his or her 19th birthday.
 This age limit does apply to Medicaid eligible beneficiaries.
 In the SMD letter that CMS issued August 15, 2007, the background speaks to peer support delivered to Medicaid eligible adults.
 6.3.2.5- BH Caregiver Support Provided for: Mental Health Substance Use Disorder Caregiver Support is not a service that is provided to NCHC beneficiaries.
 6.3.2.6- BH Respite Care Provided for: Mental Health Substance Use Disorder Respite is not a service that is provided to NCHC beneficiaries.
-6.3.2.7- BH Intensive In-Home (IIH) service directly addresses the beneficiary's mental health or substance use disorder diagnostic and clinical needs.
-The needs are evidenced by the presence of a diagnosable mental, behavioral, or emotional disturbance (as defined by DSM-5, or any subsequent editions of this reference material), with documentation of symptoms and effects reflected in the Comprehensive Clinical-Assessment and the Person-Centered Plan (PCP).
-This (3) person team provides a variety of clinical-rehabilitative interventions available 24 hours per day, 7 days per week, 365 days per year.
-This service is billed per diem, with a 2 hour minimum.
-That is, when the total contact time per date of service meets or exceeds 2 hours, it is a billable event.
+6.3.2.7- BHIntensive in-home servicesProvided for:Mental HealthSubstance Use Disorder Intensive In Home (IIH) service directly addresses the beneficiary's mental health or substance usedisorder diagnostic and clinical needs.
+The needs are evidenced by the presence of a diagnosable mental, behavioral, or emotional disturbance (as defined by DSM-5, or any subsequent editions of this reference material), with documentation of symptoms and effects reflected in the Comprehensive Clinical Assessment and the Person Centered Plan (PCP).
+This (3) person team provides a variety of clinicalrehabilitative interventions available 24 hours per day, 7 days per week, 365 days per year.
+This service is billed per diem, with a 2-hour minimum.
+That is, when the total contact time per date of service meetsor exceeds 2 hours, it is a billable event.
 Prior authorization is required on the first day of this service.

 6.3.2.8- BH Intensive outpatient